tytsxai/telegram-ui-components/README.md

 Run `npm run build`, then deploy the generated `dist/` folder to any static host (e.g., Vercel, Netlify, Cloudflare Pages) or serve it with your preferred Node/edge runtime.
 Ensure the environment variables for Supabase are configured in your hosting platform.

 ## Quality gates & ops
-- CI gates: lint → unit tests → build (see `.github/workflows/ci.yml`).
+- CI gates: lint → unit tests → build → Playwright e2e (see `.github/workflows/ci.yml`; provide Supabase test env or mock for e2e).
 - Runbook: `docs/ops-runbook.md` covers Supabase backoff, offline queue, rate-limit guidance, and recovery steps.
 - Sync badges in the UI surface share/layout request status with correlation IDs for debugging.‬‬
 - Telemetry: hook `setSyncTelemetryPublisher` (see `docs/telemetry.md`) to forward sync events (share/layout/queue) with requestIds to your logging/analytics sink.